Automakers' Large-Scale Transition to New Energy Vehicles Accelerates Transportation Decarbonization

 Automotive-Steel and Aluminum Green Supply Chain Collaborative Carbon Reduction Evaluation Results

-1. (1)Measurement Data is Difficult to Obtain, Emission Factors Need Improvement
+1. (1)Measurement Data Remains Scarce, Emission Factors Require Enhancement

 Learn more

-2. (2)Lack of Consensus on Low-carbon Emission Steel and Aluminum Makes it Difficult to Confirm the Green Product Attributes
+2. (2)Lack of Consensus on Low-Carbon Steel and Aluminum Hinders Verification of Green Product Attributes

 Learn more

-3. (3)Limited Recycled Materials and the Need for Improvement in Recycling Mechanisms Hinder Low-carbon Transition
+3. (3)Limited Recycled Material Supply and Gaps in Recycling Systems Hinder the Low-Carbon Transition

 Learn more